Oakland belts out 14 hits in 13-1 win at Carmichaels

 After a lengthy delay tending to Nopwasky’s injury, Cole Parker drove in a run with a sacrifice fly ball to center field.
 A second run scored on Cory Ashby’s ground out to first base.

 Hunter Cottrell followed with a two-run double.
-Quintin Smith was safe on a mishandled infield ground ball, and Beilev made the most of the miscue with an RBI single.
+Quintin Smith was safe on a mishandled infield ground ball, and Beiler made the most of the miscue with an RBI single.

 Oakland loaded the bases, but Pegg escaped any more damage with a strikeout.